qreact/QreactRate/README.md

 Default conditions of dialog as below:
 1. App is launched more than n days later than installation.
 Default value is zero.
 Change via setDaysUntilPrompt().
 2. App is launched more than n times.
 Default value is zero.
 Change via setLaunchesUntilPrompt().
 3. App redirects to qreact if rate value smaller than and equal to target level value.
-Otherwise app redirects user to play store.
+Otherwise app redirects user to app store.
 Default value is zero.
 Change via setTargetLevel().
 4. You should get token from [the website](https://www.qreact.net) to get qreact work.
 Then set via setToken().

 ### Step 4.
 Customize dialog